Docs

 EOF

-Run mkws
+Run mkws:

 ./bin/mkws https://example.com

-You just generated your first static site with mkws
+You just generated your first static site with mkws.

-file in your .
+You will now have an index.html file in your .

-root directory containing the
+root directory containing the following code:

 <!doctype html>